 Help vs. sell

-Help your clients and spend your time wisely
+Help your clients and spend your time wisely.

-While growing your practice would be a lot easier if referrals flooded in continuously, this is not a reality for everyone.
+While growing your practice would be much easier if referrals flooded in continuously, this is not a reality for everyone.
 Referrals are generally warm, qualified, and have less price resistance.
 This is the reason they are so wonderful.
 When you desire to build a client base in a new niche, in a new location, or with an unfamiliar company, you must rely on more creative ways to become known.

-Change your mindset from sales-focused to helpful
+Change your mindset from sales-focused to helpful.

 Prepare for these conversations by learning about your firm’s successes with clients in multiple engagements.
 Gather as many success stories as you can.
 Prepare a list of interesting questions to ask potential clients about their business experiences and struggles.
 People like to talk about their problems and are generally open to hearing solutions.
 Be prepared to talk about how other clients dealt with similar struggles.